dtrumpet89/awsLambda-MerakiDeviceManagement/README.md

 This tool only requires that the deviceSerial field be present.
 All other fields are optional and field order is not specific.

-The deviceTags field can be a comma seprated list of tags and the function will break them into individual tags.
+The deviceTags field can be a comma separated list of tags and the function will break them into individual tags.